bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 while and you have to figure out what you were doing when you initially wrote it.

-And that\'s why you should be aware of best practices in CSS when it comes to error prevention and correction.
+And that&apos;s why you should be aware of best practices in CSS when it comes to error prevention and correction.

-Let\'s examine the best practices you can follow.
+Let&apos;s examine the best practices you can follow.

 One of the best practices you can apply to avoid common errors is using shorthand.